Philippines’ Duterte says daughter running for president in 2022 elections - media

 In the same clip, Duterte was asked when his daughter would file her candidacy for president, he said: “I really do not know.
 I do not have any idea at all”.

 Asked if he had given his daughter permission to run for president, he said: “Ah, no, actually we don’t talk about politics, ever since we never talk about politics.
-I would say that it is for the better,“ Duterte was quoted as saying.
+I would say that it is for the better”.

-ABS-CBN said Duterte-Carpio’s spokesperson, Mayor Christina Garcia Frasco responded “no comment” when asked about Duterte said.
+Duterte's political party has yet to officially nominate its presidential candidate and Duterte-Carpio belongs to a different party.

+Retired political science professor Temario Rivera said while Duterte’s daughter is winnable, the same could not be said about Go who has no political base, thus making a Duterte-Carpio-Go ticket “weak”.

 Duterte, 76, said on Saturday he was retiring from politics https://www.reuters.com/world/asia-pacific/philippine-president-duterte-says-he-is-retiring-politics-2021-10-02, a surprise move that fuelled speculation he was clearing the way for a presidential run by his daughter.